 So you might want to keep your chia, flax, and hemp seeds out of your smoothies for the time being.

 Also stay away from popcorn, cracked pepper, spicy foods, and over-the-counter mouth rinse.
-And obviously, anything that’s crunchy or too chewy.
+And obviously, stay away from anything that’s crunchy or too chewy.